Recall of the Promoted Messages

 6) To calculate the indicator’s value, divide the number of respondents who saw or heard the minimum number of messages from any of the sources your BCC activities used, by the total number of respondents.
 Multiply the result by 100.

 1) Do not collect the data as a standard part of your project’s endline survey – it is likely to be too late.
-The data must be collected at the latest 2-3 weeks after your BCC activities are implemented – otherwise it is very likely that people will not remember them (even if they did register the message earlier).
+The data must be collected at the latest 2-3 weeks after your BCC activities are implemented – otherwise it is very likely that people will not remember them.
 The data collection needs to be planned at the same time when you plan the implementation of the various BCC activities.
+Remember: the indicator does not measure the proportion of people who increased their knowledge or changed behaviour as a result of the communication activities - it only measures the proportion of people who were reached by the activities.

 2) An alternative way of measuring the indicator would be to ask the respondent about the communication channels the BCC activities used.
 For example, “In the past month, have you heard on the radio that [specify the message]?”
 However, while this method might help people to recall their experience, it is also highly prone to social desirability bias – the respondent might respond “yes” because s/he feels that this will please the interviewer (or make her/him look better), rather than providing the true response.